-Colorectal Surgery Associates, PC in Kansas City are the Kansas and Missouri regions leading colon & rectal specialists for over 30 years.
-With 3 different Kansas City colorectal office locations, Colorectal Surgery Associates, PC can easily treat hemmorrhoids, incontinence, and anal fistulas.
+Colorectal Surgical Associates, PC in Kansas City are the Kansas and Missouri regions leading colon & rectal specialists for over 30 years.
+With 3 different Kansas City colorectal office locations, Colorectal Surgical Associates, PC can easily treat hemmorrhoids, incontinence, and anal fistulas.

 Call (816) 941-0800 today to get in touch with the area's top colorectal surgerons.

 Learn about rectal resection surgery and understand your options

 There’s more than hope when you know the facts.

 At the end of your large intestine, the rectum and anal canal receive and store waste until it is released through the anus.
 Conditions affecting the rectum, including cancer, are common.
 In 2019, it’s expected that doctors will diagnose more than 44,000 new cases of rectal cancer in the U.S.1 Other rectal conditions include, but are not limited to, rectal prolapse (when the rectum drops from its normal position and slips out through the anus), bulging blood vessels (hemorrhoids), inflammation that can become chronic, infected abscesses, and benign or precancerous polyps and tumors.

 Rectal conditions can range from causing minor discomfort to being life-threatening.
 There are several options for managing noncancerous rectal conditions, including medications, changes to your diet and lifestyle, and localized removal of small areas of abnormal tissue.2-6 If these options fail to relieve symptoms, your doctor may suggest surgery.